The real equiangular tight frames obtained from rank $3$ graphs: Introduction

 \begin{quote} ``The $496$ points are on the hyperplane in $\mathbb{R}^{156}$ which is at distance $1/4$ from the origin.
 If we regard this $496$ point set as a spherical code on the unit sphere in the $155$-dimentional Euclidean space, then the inner products become $1/15$ and $-1/15$.
 So, we have an equiangular line system.
 Moreover, this gives an extremal property of being a real equiangular tight frame.
 Also, this construction of real equiangular tight frames is generalized for $O^+_{ 2 m } ( 2 )$ and $O^-_{ 2 m } ( 2 )$ (for all $m$) acting as transitive rank $3$ groups (i.e., strongly regular graphs) on the set of non-isotropic points.'' \end{quote}

 Then, Ei.B., Et.B., and H.T. quickly found four other infinite families by looking at the eigenmatrices of various primitive rank $3$ graphs but did not publish the results.
 In Winter 2021, C.-Y.L. and W.-H.Y. joined the project of finding \emph{all} nontrivial real ETFs obtained as spherical embeddings of primitive rank $3$ graphs.
-Our work was greatly facilitated by the very recent book written by Brouwer and Van Maldeghem \cite{BVM2022B}, which includes descriptions of all primitive rank $3$ graphs.
+The classification of primitive rank $3$ graphs was the culmination of efforts by many researchers such as Foulser, Kallaher, Kantor, Liebler, Liebeck, and Saxl.
+Their results were inevitably scattered in a mass of papers and were not easy to follow.
+Our work was then greatly facilitated by the recent book written by Brouwer and Van Maldeghem \cite{BVM2022B}, which includes descriptions of all primitive rank $3$ graphs.
 Besides the above $2+4=6$ infinite families, it turns out that there are only two sporadic examples.
 Associated with every nontrivial real ETF $\{ \varphi_m \}_{ m = 1 }^M$ are $M$ strongly regular graphs on $M-1$ vertices having the same parameters.
 As a related problem, we also determine all nontrivial real ETFs such that one of these strongly regular graphs is a primitive rank $3$ graph.
 Our main results are Theorems \ref{classification} and \ref{rank 3 Waldron}.

 This paper is organized as follows.
 Section \ref{sec: SRGs} recalls the necessary facts about strongly regular graphs and their spherical embeddings.
 In Section \ref{sec: rank 3 graphs}, we summarize the classification of primitive rank $3$ graphs based on Brouwer and Van Maldeghem \cite{BVM2022B} and identify all those whose spherical embeddings give rise to real ETFs.
 Section \ref{sec: real ETFs from SRGs} describes these six infinite families and two sporadic graphs.
 Finally, Section \ref{sec: Waldron ETFs} discusses nontrivial real ETFs, one of whose associated strongly regular graphs is a primitive rank $3$ graph.